Kong/developer.konghq.com/app/_how-tos/add-custom-linting-rules.md

 ---

-## Create add the file ruleset
+## 1. Create add the file ruleset

 In the Git repository connected to your document, create a `.spectral.yaml` at the same level as the `.insomnia` folder.

-## Define the rules
+## 2. Define the rules

 The custom ruleset overrides the default one.
 If you want to create a completely new ruleset, you can simply add your rules in the file using the [Spectral](https://docs.stoplight.io/docs/spectral/e5b9616d6d50c-rulesets) syntax.
 If you want to extend an existing ruleset, specify the ruleset with the `extend` property in `.spectral.yaml`.

-For example, if you want to extend the [Spectral OpenAPI](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules) ruleset to add a warning when tags don't have a description, you can add the following content to `.spectral.yaml`:
+For example, if you want to extend the default [Spectral OpenAPI](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules) ruleset to add a warning when tags don't have a description, you can add the following content to `.spectral.yaml`:

 ```yaml
 extends: spectral:oas